 - Start syncing the digitized units between themselves.
 One of the goals of digital transformation in transportation industry is to make operations more transparent and achieve interoperability.
 Companies that successfully went through digital transformation work as well-oiled machines without unnecessary involvement from top management for every little issue.
 Begin with syncing units that work in adjacent fields: human resources, accounting, and legal, or warehouse management and transportation of goods.

 - Sync all departments within your organization.
 This is self-explanatory.
 After this stage, your company is fully digitized and all departments can operate separately and as one organism.
-This is the second to last stage of digital transformation.
+This is the second to last stage of digital transformation in logistics.

 Being a lengthy process, digital transformation is also costly.
 It’s also not always successful on the first try.
 Granted, with the help of an experienced team, the chances of success are higher, but it’s still important to consider the possibility of the process taking a significant amount of both time and money.